 You can vary the dressing ingredients to make it a perfect addition to a wide variety of meals.
-Try different oil, vinegar, and add citrus.
-For instance, use sesame oil, lime, rice vinegar, and replace some salt with soy sauce for an Asian slaw.
+Try different oils, vinegar, and add citrus.
+For instance, use sesame oil, lime, rice vinegar, and replace some salt with soy sauce for an Asian style slaw.

 First, start your dressing.
 Put the dijon mustard, apple cider vinegar, honey, and a sprinkle of salt in a jar or glass with the garlic and allow to macerate.